 Director

 After serving on the finance committee for five years, John Cardoza joined the board in late 2019.
-He is a VP and Trust Investment Officer at BancFirst where he has spent most of his professional career.
+He is a SVP and Trust Investment Officer at BancFirst where he has spent most of his professional career.
 He previously worked as portfolio manager with Regions Investment Management in Tyler, Texas.

 Director